rjrahul24/rjrahul24/README.md

 <div align="center">

-Hello Everyone!
-I am Rahulraj, by profession a Software Engineer and presently studying Data Science at Columbia University in New York.
+<h5> Hello Everyone, I am Rahulraj!
+By profession a Software Engineer and presently studying Data Science at Columbia University in New York.
+I have worked in the Software Development and Data Engineering sectors for 3 years before returning back to academics.
+Apart from technology, I love writing.
+You can read my blogs on my Medium profile.
+I am also a Tennis player and an F1 fanatic. </h5>

 </div>